Ultimate Guide To Creating A Purchase Order

 The PO should include all necessary details such as price, quantity, delivery dates, shipping terms, payment terms, and other relevant conditions.
 Before the PO can be sent to the supplier, it needs to go through an internal approval process to ensure the purchase is necessary, budgeted, and aligns with organizational policies.

-This approval typically involves several stakeholders, including department heads, finance teams, and senior management, with many organizations using procurement software to facilitate digital approvals.
+This approval typically involves several stakeholders, including department heads, finance teams, and senior management, with many organizations using purchase requisition software to facilitate digital approvals.

 Once approved, the PO is issued to the supplier, which can be done electronically via email, procurement software, or other electronic data interchange (EDI) systems.